CCAAT-enhancer-binding proteins: Gene transcription

 The C/EBPα, C/EBPβ, C/EBPγ and C/EBPδ genes are without introns.
 C/EBPζ has four exons; C/EBPε has two, which lead to four isoforms due to an alternative use of promoters and splicing.
 For C/EBPα and C/EBPβ, different sizes of polypeptides can be produced by alternative use of initiation codons.
 This is thought to be due to weak ribosome scanning mechanisms.
 The mRNA of C/EBPα can transcribe into two polypeptides.
 For C/EBPβ, three different polypeptides are made: LAP* (38 kDa), LAP (35 kDa) and LIP (20 kDa).
 The most translated isoform is LAP, then LAP* and LIP.
 LIP can act as an inhibitor of the other C/EBPs by forming non-functional heterodimers.

 Regulation

 C/EBPβ function is regulated by multiple mechanisms, including phosphorylation, acetylation, activation, autoregulation, and repression via other transcription factors, oncogenic elements, or chemokines.
 C/EBPβ can interact with CREB, NF-κB, and other proteins, leading to a trans-activation potential.

 Phosphorylation of C/EBPβ can have an activation or a repression effect.
 For example, phosphorylation of threonine 235 in human C/EBPβ, or of threonine 188 in mouse and rat C/EBPβ, is important for C/EBPβ trans-activation capacity.
 Phosphorylation(s) of C/EBPβ in its regulatory domain can also modulate its function.

-It was shown in C. elegans that multiple cis elements of cebp-1 mRNA 3'UTR help in expression of CEBP-1 in neuronal development.
+It was shown in C. elegans that multiple cis elements of cebp-1 mRNA 3'UTR interact with mak-2 to upregulate expression of CEBP-1 in neuronal development.